-Here are the 15 employee engagement productivity statistics in the workplace:
+Here are the 15 statistics around employee engagement that you should know:

 1. Only about 38% of Americans are actively engaged with their work.